 Studying at Malmö University

-Originally from Chicago, Keenan moved to New Orleans just before hurricane Katrina hit and lead to widespread dislocation.
-By the time he moved to Sweden, he had personally seen the effects migration and movement firsthand.
+Originally from Chicago, Keenan moved to New Orleans just before Hurricane Katrina hit and led to widespread dislocation.
+By the time he moved to Sweden, he had personally seen the effects of migration and movement firsthand.

 “The programme also focuses on ethnic relations, which wasn’t the most appealing part of the programme for me at the start.
 However, as I'm working in the field, I am realising that the more globalised we become through technology, the more we need to connect in a physical way, face-to-face.”